robocupjunioraustralia/RCJA_Registration_System/docs/developer/permissionsFramework.md

 Defined on the admin class.
 String using double underscore notation to the state for the model if state filtering, in which case the objects with no state will be returned.

+### `fkFilterFields`
+Defined on the admin class.
+A dictionary of dictionaries that defines foreign key fields that should have their queryset filtered using the coordinator permissions.
+Can also specify whether a field should be required for state and global coordinators.

+### `fkObjectFilterFields`
+Defined on the admin class.
+Returns a dictionary of dictionaries that specifies the filtering of foreign key querysets based only on the current object and the request.
+Useful where custom field filtering logic is required.
+Must handle cases where obj=None.